Skip to main content

 Certificate III in Mobile Plant Technology

-Enjoy an active and fulfilling career maintaining and repairing mobile plant machinery in the mining, construction, forestry and earth-moving industry.
-Become a qualified mobile plant mechanic and stay one step ahead of technology.
+Learn to fix and maintain mobile plant equipment used in mining, construction, forestry and earthmoving.
+Become a qualified mobile plant mechanic and gain skills that keep you ahead as technology changes.

 Learning outcomes